croningp/chemputeroptimizer/README.md

 # ChemputerOptimizer

-The repo contains the optimizer package for Chemputer platoform to perform interactive chemical reaction optimizations.
+The repo contains the optimizer package for Chemputer platform to perform interactive chemical reaction optimizations.

 ## Usage